johngodley/audit-trail/readme.txt

 Full documentation can be found on the [Audit Trail Page](http://urbangiraffe.com/plugins/audit-trail/) page.

 == Changelog ==

+= 1.3 =
+* Switch to JSON when saving data
+* Fix creation of database on activation

 = 1.2.4 =
 * Don't include revisions in a post update log entry